arthurprevot/yaetos/README.md

 This is a framework to write ETLs on top of [spark](http://spark.apache.org/) (the python binding, pyspark) and deploy them to Amazon Web Services (AWS) to run on datasets from S3.
 It is meant to scale to large datasets.
 The emphasis was on simplicity.
 An ETL job can consists of an SQL file only.
 All job input and output definitions are all in a human readable yaml file.
 For simple jobs, there is no need to do any programming (apart from SQL).
 For more complex job, you can use the full power of Spark.

 Some features:
- * Ability to develop locally for faster iteration time, and run on cluster only when ready
+ * Ability to develop locally for faster iteration time, and run on cluster when ready
- * Support dependencies
+ * Support dependencies across jobs
  * Support incremental loading and processing
  * When launch is cluster mode, the job can create a new cluster and run on it, or it can run on an existing cluster.
  * ETL code git control-able and unit-testable (although unit-testing not implemented currently)